betterscientificsoftware/Webinar-Process/README.md

 Each webinar in the series is implemented in concert with a checklist.
 The important events are the following:

 1. webinar date minus ~60 days: presenter receives guidance about the process that will be followed for delivering the webinar
-1. webinar date minus ~40 days: webinar is made public
+1. webinar date minus ~40 days: webinar is announced
 1. webinar date minus ~14 days: presenter participates in a dry-run
 1. webinar date minus   2 days: presenter provides the final version of the presentation material